-Matan A. Koch, Vice President for Workforce, Leadership, and Faith Programs
+Matan A. Koch, Senior Vice President for Strategic Change

-Matan A. Koch is Vice President for Workforce, Leadership, and Faith Programs at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
+Matan A. Koch is Senior Vice President for Strategic Change at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
 A longtime national leader in disability advocacy and a wheelchair user himself, he is a graduate of Yale College and Harvard Law School.
-Koch oversees RespectAbility’s workforce engagement and education portfolio, advocacy pipeline including, speakers Bureau and civic engagement initiatives, and our Jewish and other faith-based programs.
+Koch oversees RespectAbility’s workforce engagement and education portfolio, and our Jewish and other faith-based programs.
 He also leads RespectAbility’s California office.

 Koch is a leader in disability advocacy, and a strong believer of the power of people with disabilities in the workforce, having himself benefited from vocational rehabilitation.
 In a virtuous cycle, Connecticut supported him from high school through law school, and later presented the opportunity to give back, as a speaker and trainer to VR programs.
 He has also spoken and taught at law firms, and at Johnson & Johnson, as well as serving as a subject matter expert to many nonprofit organizations.

 A longtime policy expert, Koch began his disability policy career lobbying for a major disability organization in Washington in college and was appointed to the city of New Haven disability commission at the age of 18, while a college junior.
 This began a lifelong tradition of public service, culminating most recently in a Senate confirmed appointment by President Obama to the National Council on Disability, for a term that ended in 2014.